Season Eight of “I’m glad you interrupted”

 To support you to practice, you can join a Whatsapp group where people share an emoji, a picture, a video or an audio with their practice.

 No money is required to join this class.
-These five things are required:
+These five things ARE required:

 1. Feeling a deep YES to practicing care towards yourself and others, regardless of what happens.